oaguy1/stols/README.md

-# Coming Out Story
+# Stols

-A game about coming out back in the early 2000's over AIM
+A Slots Game in LISP

 ## Running